Migrate data from PolarDB-X 2.0 to Tablestore

 After you complete the configuration, click Test Connectivity and Proceed at the bottom of the page.

-If the source or destination database is an Alibaba Cloud database instance, such as an ApsaraDB RDS for MySQL or ApsaraDB for MongoDB instance, DTS automatically adds the CIDR blocks of DTS servers to the IP address whitelist of the instance.
-If the source or destination database is a self-managed database hosted on an Elastic Compute Service (ECS) instance, DTS automatically adds the CIDR blocks of DTS servers to the security group rules of the ECS instance.
-You must also ensure that the ECS instance can access the database.
+If the source or destination database is an Alibaba Cloud database instance, such as an RDS for MySQL or ApsaraDB for MongoDB instance, DTS automatically adds the CIDR blocks of DTS servers to the IP address whitelist of the instance.
+If the source or destination database is a self-managed database hosted on an ECS instance, DTS automatically adds the CIDR blocks of DTS servers to the security group rules of the ECS instance.
+You must also ensure that the database is accessible from the ECS instance.
 If the self-managed database is hosted on multiple ECS instances, you must manually add the CIDR blocks of DTS servers to the security group rules of each ECS instance.
-If the source or destination database is a self-managed database that is deployed in an on-premises data center or provided by a third-party cloud service provider, you must manually add the CIDR blocks of DTS servers to the IP address whitelist of the database to allow access from DTS.
+If the source or destination database is a self-managed database that is deployed in an on-premises data center or provided by a third-party cloud service provider, you must manually add the CIDR blocks of DTS servers to the IP address whitelist of the database to allow access from DTS servers.
 For more information about the IP addresses of DTS servers, see CIDR blocks of DTS servers.

-WarningAutomatically or manually adding the public IP address blocks of DTS servers may pose security risks.
-Using this product, you acknowledge and accept the potential security risks.
-You must implement basic security measures.
-These measures include, but are not limited to, using strong passwords, limiting open ports for each CIDR block, using authentication for internal API calls, and regularly checking and restricting unnecessary CIDR blocks.
+WarningAdding the public IP address blocks of DTS servers, whether automatically or manually, may introduce security risks.
+Using this product, you acknowledge and accept these potential risks.
+You must implement basic security measures, such as using strong passwords, limiting open ports for each CIDR block, using authentication for internal API calls, and regularly checking and restricting unnecessary CIDR blocks.
 You can also connect using an internal network, such as a leased line, VPN Gateway, or Smart Access Gateway.

 Configure the task objects.